apache/datasketches-website/docs/HLL.md

 distribution of the input data so it is advisable to understand and measure this phenomenon with your own data.

+The HLL sketch algorithm is more complex than the theta sketch algorithms and, as a result, is about 50% slower in update times and can be a factor of 2 to 4 slower in average merge times especially when merging millions of sketches.

 The HLL sketch is not recommended if you anticipate the need of performing set intersection or difference operations with reasonable accuracy, or if you anticipate the need to merge sketches that were constructed with different